About IHV

 The Institute of Human Virology (IHV) is the first center in the United States - perhaps the world - to combine the disciplines of basic science, epidemiology and clinical research in a concerted effort to speed the discovery of diagnostics and therapeutics for a wide variety of chronic and deadly viral and immune disorders - most notably HIV, the cause of AIDS.

 Formed in 1996 as a partnership between the State of Maryland, the City of Baltimore, the University System of Maryland and the University of Maryland Medical System, IHV is an institute of the University of Maryland School of Medicine and is home to some of the most globally-recognized and world-renowned experts in the field of human virology.
+IHV was co-founded by Robert Gallo, MD, William Blattner, MD, and Robert Redfield, MD.

-In addition to the two Divisions mentioned, IHV is also comprised of a Division of Virology, Pathogenesis and CancerVaccine Research Division, Immunotherapy Division, a Center for International Health, Education & Biosecurity, and four Scientific Core Facilities.
+IHV is comprised of a Division of Epidemiology and Prevention, Division of Clinical Care and Research, Division of Virology, Pathogenesis and Cancer, Vaccine Research Division, Immunotherapy Division, and Center for International Health, Education & Biosecurity.

 A particular focus of IHV includes learning how to utilize the body's natural chemistry for its own therapeutic potential and pursuing biologically-based treatment approaches that are less toxic to the body and, often, less costly to the patient and public.
-IHV also pursues the development of effective therapeutic and preventative vaccines, science's greatest hope in putting an end to the AIDS pandemic.
+IHV also pursues the development of effective therapeutic and preventative vaccines, science's greatest hope in putting an end to the AIDS epidemic.

 Contact: